lampadovnikita/EmotionRecognition/README.md

 All images was converted into the FER2013 images format - greyscale 48*48 pixels.

 ## The convolutional neural network used
-To classify facial emotions application uses trained deep convolutional neural network (simple_classifier.tflite).
-The This neural network has the following structure:
+To classify facial emotions the application uses trained deep convolutional neural network (simple_classifier.tflite).
+Each pixel converted from [0, 255] integer number to [0, 1] float number.
+The neural network has the following structure:
 <img src="/images/dnn_structure.png"  width="250" height="468">

 The DNN model trained on hybrid dataset.
 The dataset was split into two subsets: a train subset (80%) and a test subset (20%).